CartoDB/Windshaft-cartodb/INSTALL.md

 # Installing Windshaft-CartoDB #

 ## Requirements ##
 Make sure that you have the requirements needed.
-These are
+These are:

 - Core
   - Node 10.x